Tours: Language

 Before the French Revolution, the inhabitants of Tours (Les Tourangeaux) were known for speaking the "purest" form of French in the entire country.
 The pronunciation of Touraine was traditionally regarded as the most standard pronunciation of the French language, until the 19th century when the standard pronunciation of French shifted to that of the Parisian bourgeoisie.
-This is explained by the fact that the court of France was living in Touraine between 1430 and 1530.
+That is explained by the fact that the court of France lived in Touraine between 1430 and 1530.
 French, the language of the court, had become the official language of the entire kingdom.

 A Council of Tours in 813 decided that priests should preach sermons in different languages because the common people could no longer understand classical Latin.
 This was the first official recognition of an early French language distinct from Latin, and can be considered as the birth of French.

-The ordinance of Montils-lès-Tours, promulgated by Charles VII in 1454, made it mandatory to write laws and oral customs in the native language of the area.
+The Ordinance of Montils-lès-Tours, promulgated by Charles VII in 1454, made it mandatory to write laws and oral customs in the native language of the area.

 An ordinance of Charles VIII (born in Amboise, near Tours) in 1490 and one of Louis XII (born in Blois, near Tours) in 1510 broaden the scope of the ordinance of Charles VII.

-Finally the ordinance of Villers-Cotterêts, signed into law by Francis I in 1539, called for the use of French in all legal acts, notarized contracts and official legislation to avoid any linguistic confusion.
+Finally, the Ordinance of Villers-Cotterêts, signed into law by Francis I in 1539, called for the use of French in all legal acts, notarized contracts and official legislation to avoid any linguistic confusion.

-Gregory of Tours wrote in the 6th century that some people in this area could still speak Gaulish.
+Gregory of Tours wrote in the 6th century that some people in the area could still speak Gaulish.